ldemske/ldemske.github.io/about.md

 &nbsp;
 ## My Approach to Technical Writing

-These are my five foolproof rules for good technical writing:
+These are my five guideposts of good technical writing:

 1. Know your audience.
 2. Know your subject.